Travelling to Australia

 Failing to make a declaration is an offence and serious consequences can result.

-For a step-by-step guide please visit the Travelling or sending goods to Australia on the Department of Agriculture and Water Resources website.
+For a step-by-step guide please visit the Travelling or sending goods to Australia on the Department of Agriculture, Fisheries and Forestry website.

-For more information please see Department of Agriculture and Water Resources website: Biosecurity in Australia.
+For more information please see Department of Agriculture, Fisheries and Forestry website: Biosecurity in Australia.

 I want to mail goods to Australia, what do I need to know?

-The Department of Agriculture and Water Resources uses x-ray machines, detector dogs and inspectors to intercept mail articles sent to Australia containing biosecurity risk material.
-For a step-by-step guide please visit the Travelling or sending goods to Australia on the Department of Agriculture and Water Resources website.
+The Department of Agriculture, Fisheries and Forestry uses x-ray machines, detector dogs and inspectors to intercept mail articles sent to Australia containing biosecurity risk material.
+For a step-by-step guide please visit the Travelling or sending goods to Australia on the Department of Agriculture, Fisheries and Forestry website.

-For more information please refer to the Department of Agriculture and Water Resources website: Bringing or mailing goods and the Biosecurity Import Conditions System (BICON) for a list of permitted and restricted items.
+For more information please refer to the Department of Agriculture, Fisheries and Forestry website: Bringing or mailing goods and the Biosecurity Import Conditions System (BICON) for a list of permitted and restricted items.

 I'm moving to Australia, can I bring my pet with me?